COVID-19 Frequently Asked Questions

 A. If you are experiencing fever and/or respiratory symptoms, please call one of our clinics prior to coming in.
 Nursing staff will discuss your symptoms and concerns with you over the phone to determine your next steps for care.
 We are here to help!

-A. COVID-19 testing is available for symptomatic patients and under certain circumstances for asymptomatic patients when appropriate (examples include: pre-ops; health care worker in congregate setting; at the request of an employer; or when involved in protests, vigils or neighborhood events).
+A. Due to the current high demand, we are not able to provide testing for asymptomatic patients in a timely manner.
+Effective immediately, COVID-19 testing is available at Stellis Health for symptomatic patients only.
 A video visit is required beforehand.
 For more information on how to determine if you should get tested, click here.
 Testing is available curbside at Stellis Health – Buffalo Clinic with an appointment.

 Q. Do you offer COVID antibody testing to determine past illness with COVID?